Fashion design: Belgium

-Most French fashion houses are in Paris, which is the capital of French fashion.
-Traditionally, French fashion is chic and stylish, defined by its sophistication, cut, and smart accessories.
-French fashion is internationally acclaimed.

 Spain

 Madrid and Barcelona are the main fashion centers in Spain.
 Spanish fashion is often more conservative and traditional but also more 'timeless' than other fashion cultures.
 Spaniards are known not to take great risks when dressing.
 Nonetheless, many of the fashion brands and designers coming from Spain.

-The most notable luxury houses are Loewe and Balenciaga.
-Famous designers include Manolo Blahnik, Elio Berhanyer, Cristóbal Balenciaga, Paco Rabanne, Adolfo Domínguez, Manuel Pertegaz, Jesús del Pozo, Felipe Varela and Agatha Ruiz de la Prada.

-Spain is also home to large fashion brands such as Zara, Massimo Dutti, Bershka, Pull&Bear, Mango, Desigual, Pepe Jeans and Camper.

-Germany

-Berlin is the centre of fashion in Germany (prominently displayed at Berlin Fashion Week), while Düsseldorf holds Europe's largest fashion trade fairs with Igedo.
-Other important centres of the scene are Munich, Hamburg, and Cologne.
-German fashion is known for its elegant lines as well as unconventional young designs and the great variety of styles.

 India

-Most of the Indian fashion houses are in Mumbai, Lakme Fashion Week is considered one of the premier fashion events in the country.
+Most of the Indian fashion houses are in Mumbai; Lakme Fashion Week is considered one of the premier fashion events in the country.
 Lakme Fashion Week in India takes place twice a year and is held in the populous city of Mumbai.
 The first show occurs during April featuring summer collections.
 The second show takes place in August to showcase the winter collection.
 Lakme, a cosmetic brand for Indian women, hosts the event.
-This fashion week started in 1999 and originally partnered with the FDCI, Fashion Design Council of India then later switched to a sponsorship with Lakme.
+This fashion week started in 1999 and originally partnered with the FDCI; the Fashion Design Council of India then later switched to a sponsorship with Lakme.